rrajarajan/myProjects/SearchCountryFlag/README.md

 - use node 16 or below

 # Getting Started
-1. cd client
-2. npm install
+1. npm install
-3. npm run start
+2. npm run start

 # description
 - type country name in the search bar